MFlorO/30-Days-Of-React/11_Day_Events/11_events.md

 ## What is an event?

-An event is an action or occurrence recognized by a software.
+<span style="color: yellow"> An event is an action or occurrence recognized by a software.
 To make an event more clear let's use the daily activities we do when we use a computer such as clicking on a button, hover on an image, pressing a keyboard, scrolling the mouse wheel and etc. In this section, we will focus only some of the mouse and keyboard events.
-The react documentation has already a detail note about [events](https://reactjs.org/docs/handling-events.html).
+The react documentation has already a detail note about [events](https://reactjs.org/docs/handling-events.html). </span>

 Handling events in React is very similar to handling elements on DOM elements using pure JavaScript.
 Some of the syntax difference between handling event in React and pure JavaScript:

-- React events are named using camelCase, rather than lowercase.
+- <span style="color: yellow"> React events are named using camelCase, rather than lowercase.
 - With JSX you pass a function as the event handler, rather than a string.

 Let's see some examples to understand event handling.